Inspired by her second generation Filipino American upbringing, Zorinah Juan’s work often explores the themes of belonging, identity, and failure.

 Zorinah’s travel docuseries, Don't Be A Tourist, was nominated for best lifestyle show at the LA International Television Festival.
 Four episodes are available on Amazon Prime.

-Most recently, Zorinah has produced branded content for People TV.
+Zorinah has also produced branded content for People TV.

 In addition to her own projects, for over a decade, Juan has worked as a producer and script supervisor on many notable and award-winning films.
 Among her credits are Lynne Ramsay’s, “You Were Never Really Here," and Alan Yang's, "Tigertail."